 Creating a flexible network will allow York Region to maximize benefits in responding to changing conditions.

-Option 1: Expand the network in accordance with the current council policy for six-lane roads needs movement, or other future needs
+Option 1: York Region expands the network in accordance with the current council policy for six-lane roads changing future needs.

-Option 2: Ensure that transportation network is designed to be flexible to accommodate changing future
+Option 2: York Region ensures that transportation network is designed to be flexible to accommodate